 The universally-flattering shoulder-length cut is a celebrity favorite.
 It's also super customizable, meaning your hairstylist can work with you to create the perfect layers or face-framing look.

-“Shoulder-skimming styles are super flattering, as they graze the décolletage and gently frame the face,” says Sam Burnett, owner of Hare & Bone salon.
+“Shoulder-skimming styles are super flattering, as they graze the décolletage and gently frame the face,” says Burnett.
 “It’s also worth flagging that thinning hair, especially in younger women, is on the rise, and lobs are one of the best ways to create the illusion of thicker, fuller hair, which is incredibly youth-boosting.
 Fewer layers and breaking up the blunt outline with some freehand cutting keeps it fresh and modern.”

-“A full, blunt fringe can be dramatic, but it will hide lines and can completely frame your face and draw attention to your eyes,” reveals Marc Trinder, owner of Trinder Hair Studios.
-A foreword on fringes, though.
-Unless you have a long or oval face shape, go for a softer gradient, says Trinder.
+Bangs are a great way to switch up your style, but the key is to find the length and style that best suits your face shape and features.
+“A full, blunt fringe can be dramatic, but it will hide lines and can completely frame your face and draw attention to your eyes,” reveals Trinder.
+A foreword on fringes, though: Unless you have a long or oval face shape, go for a softer gradient, says Trinder.
 “Fringes that curve around and frame the cheekbones will give contour and lift.”
-So you can pack away that highlighting and bronzing kit right now.

-Instead, use a boar's hair paddle brush when blow-drying bangs.
-Brush bangs to the left than to the right, aiming the blow dryer down onto bangs.
-The brush our editors swear by is from Mason Pearson.
+To dry hair, use a boar's hair paddle brush when blow-drying bangs.
+Brush bangs to the left, than to the right, aiming the blow dryer down onto bangs.
+Our editors swear by the Mason Pearson ($240).
 It's a worthy investment that will last a lifetime.

-Put away your irons and skip the professional straightening treatment and let your natural curls go.
+Consider putting away your irons and skipping the professional straightening treatment and let your natural curls be.
 Moisturizing products with oils like argan will help keep frizz at bay while making sure your natural texture isn't weighed down.
-Moisturized hair is the key to keeping curls defined.
+And remember: Moisturized hair is the key to keeping curls defined.

 The key to the center part is to not make it exactly center, which can look too perfect and unnatural.
 Instead, aim for just a bit off to the left or right—wherever your natural part lies.